FamilySearch/GEDCOM/specification/gedcom-03-datamodel.md

 Depending on the maintaining authority, an `EXID` may be a unique identifier for the subject, an identifier for 1 of several views of the subject, or an identifier for the externally-maintained copy of the same information as is contained in this structure.
 However, unlike `UID` and `REFN`, `EXID` does not identify a structure; structures with the same `EXID` may have originated independently rather than by edits from the same starting point.

+`EXID` identifiers are expected to be unique and durable.

 #### `FAM` (Family record) `g7:record-FAM`

 See `FAMILY_RECORD`